vjovanov/actormig/actor-migration.md

        def receive = {case x => x}

        override def act() {
-         // old code with methods recive changed to handle.
+         // old code with methods receive changed to react.
        }
     }

-Method act needs to be overriden since its implementation in `StashingActor` contains the implementation that mimics Akka actors.
+Method `act` needs to be overriden since its implementation in `StashingActor` contains the implementation that mimics Akka actors.

 After this point you can run your test suite (assuming that you have one) and the whole system should behave as before.
 This is due to the fact that methods in `StashingActor` and `Actor` use the same architecture.